Jewellery Quarter: Conservation

 The historical importance of the Jewellery Quarter was recognised by Birmingham City Council and English Heritage in the 1970s.
 In 1971, four years after the Civic Amenities Act which allowed the designation of conservation areas, St Paul's Square Conservation Area was created.
 It was recognised as Birmingham's last remaining Georgian square and an example of late 18th-century urban planning in Birmingham.
 In 1975, it was extended to include the Assay Office on Newhall Street.

 In 1980, the Jewellery Quarter Conservation Area and the Key Hill Conservation Area were designated.
 The St Paul's Square Conservation Area was extended in 1992 to take in the blocks around the square and approach from Ludgate Hill.
 The Key Hill Conservation Area was extended in 1994 and the Jewellery Quarter Conservation Area in 2000.

 In 1998, English Heritage undertook a survey of the entire Jewellery Quarter by documenting all the buildings in the area.
 They published a report, The Birmingham Jewellery Quarter Urban Village.
 An Architectural Survey of the Manufacturies 1760-1999, in September 1999 which concluded that the Jewellery Quarter is a historic industrial area with international significance.

 As a result of the report, the three conservation areas were merged to form the new Jewellery Quarter Conservation Area in September 2000.
 Birmingham City Council and English Heritage agreed to jointly fund a Character Appraisal and Management Plan.
 Also as a result of the report, a recommendation for the statutory listing of 106 buildings was made which was approved by the Heritage Minister Andrew McIntosh in 2004.

 Two were Grade II* listed while the remaining 104 received Grade II listed status.

 In 2000, Sir Neil Cossons announced that the Newman Brothers Coffin Furniture Factory would be given Grade II* listed status.
 The coffin factory was a candidate in Restoration (2003 BBCTV series), however did not receive enough votes to enter into the finals.
-The coffin factory was purchased by Advantage West Midlands in April 2003 and plans are being made to convert it into a museum, paid for by refurbishing part of the building into offices and letting it out tenants.
-As of 28 October 2014, Newman Brothers Coffin Furniture Factory opened as a museum under the Birmingham Conservation Trust and was renamed Newman Brothers at The Coffin Works.
+The coffin factory was purchased by Advantage West Midlands in April 2003 and plans were made to convert it into a museum, paid for by refurbishing part of the building into offices and letting it out tenants.
+Newman Brothers Coffin Furniture Factory opened as a museum under the Birmingham Conservation Trust and was renamed Newman Brothers at The Coffin Works.

 In January 2008, a council report recommended plans to submit a bid for the Jewellery Quarter to receive World Heritage Site status.
 The area would have to be recommended to the Government.